 As this protocol must run many times during a game, we consider each operation of the protocol as a "session", each of which has a unique name that is derived from the context.

-This has another benefit as the unique name can then be used with the Web Lock API to prevent race conditions that may occur due to this protocol running in a non-blocking manner.
+This has another benefit as the unique name can then be used with the Web Locks API to prevent race conditions that may occur due to this protocol running asynchronously.

-4.13 Proof system
+2.3 Proof system